 Chapter Karuna Yonsa

-"Daddy's going to work," I whisper to the lump of blankets on the bed that is my daughter.
+"Daddy's going to work."
+I whisper to the lump of blankets on the bed that is my daughter.
+"Don't ride the goats okay?
+I heard about that incident yesterday, young lady."
 She groans in affirmation.
 As I head out towards the palace I can't help but think about my baby girl.

 Can't help but think about the horrible things I am about to do.